karakun/openwebstart-page/index.md

 ![divider]({{ "/assets/images/webstart/divider-2.png" | relative_url }})

-### Have your say - become a sponsor!
-As a sponsor, you can influence the list of features we are going to implement, and issues reported by sponsors get the highest priority.
-Plus, we will run regular tests with your applications to guarantee that your applications will work with <span class="text-highlight">Open<span>WebStart</span></span>.

-You want to be where the action is?
-We are still looking for sponsors.
-Please contact us at [OpenWebStart@karakun.com](mailto:openwebstart@karakun.com).
+### Enjoy premium support!
+Java and your operating system get updates, and so does <span class="text-highlight">Open<span>WebStart</span></span>.
+We always have your back with current developments: talk to us about a support subscription at [OpenWebStart@karakun.com](mailto:openwebstart@karakun.com).

 ### We keep you in the loop!
 Want to learn more and stay up-to-date with the project?